hamdiabdia/Markov-Chains-Text-Generator/README.md

 Here are some of the results from the program:

 ```
-Example
-```
-I said.
+Example: I said.
 Now kiss away from love to camp now!
 Get the dragon's keep of here.
 ```
-Example

 ```
-You gotta stick together.
+Example: You gotta stick together.
 You think I am you ain't never seen a gaint.
 ```
-Example

 ```
-Everybody loves cakes!
+Example: Everybody loves cakes!
 Cakes have to stay, but a wonderful, romantic moment?
 Yeah, well, I couldn't leave them a delivery boy.
+```